 From $199, liveathos.com

-These connected socks aim to track your runs in detail, offering information on pace, distance and time as well as your running style.
-They can help users run with better form, which can lead to faster times and a reduced risk of injury.
+Sensoria's second gen connected socks aim to track your runs in detail, offering information on pace, distance and time as well as your running style.
+They can help users run with better form thanks to a new AI coach, which can lead to faster times and a reduced risk of injury.